stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ---
 Ray Dalio champions the principle of embracing thoughtful disagreement.
 The ability to exchange controversial ideas without causing problems.

-His solution is to consciously ask each other in the workplace:
+His solution is to consciously ask each other:

 * How am I going to be with you?
 How should you be with me?
 * Is it okay for me to be honest with you, that is, me telling you what I really think?